 Understanding Sudden Infant Death Syndrome (SIDS)

-Understanding Sudden Infant Death Syndrome (SIDS) is essential for new parents, as it represents a leading cause of unexpected infant mortality.
-SIDS typically occurs during sleep, often between one month and one year of age.
+SIDS is a leading cause of unexpected infant death and typically occurs during sleep, most often between one month and one year of age.

-Risk factors include sleeping on the stomach, exposure to smoke, and overheating.
-It’s vital to place your baby on their back to sleep, on a firm surface, and to avoid soft bedding.
+Known risk factors include stomach sleeping, exposure to cigarette smoke, and overheating.
+Placing your baby on their back to sleep, on a firm surface, and keeping soft bedding out of the crib significantly lowers risk.

 The Role of Pacifiers in Infant Care

-Pacifiers can play a significant role in infant care, particularly regarding sleep safety.
-They provide comfort, helping to soothe fussy babies and promote self-soothing behaviors.
+Pacifiers serve a real purpose in infant care, particularly around sleep safety.
+They provide comfort, help soothe fussy babies, and encourage self-soothing habits.

 Research Findings on Pacifiers and SIDS Risk

-Research suggests that pacifiers may help maintain an open airway and prevent infants from rolling onto their stomachs, which is associated with increased SIDS risk.
+Research suggests pacifiers may help keep an infant’s airway open and discourage rolling onto the stomach, a position linked to higher SIDS risk.

 Factors Influencing SIDS Risk